oobabooga/text-generation-webui/docs/12 - OpenAI API.md

 ### Environment variables

-The following environment variables can be used (they take precendence over everything else):
+The following environment variables can be used (they take precedence over everything else):

 | Variable Name          | Description                                                                                        | Example Value              |
 |------------------------|------------------------------------|----------------------------|